sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-quick-start/cp-mobile-dev-kit-quick-start.md

 ## Prerequisites
 - **Tutorial group:** [Set Up for the Mobile Development Kit (MDK)](group.mobile-dev-kit-setup)
-- **Download and install:** **SAP Mobile Services Client** on your [iOS](https://apps.apple.com/us/app/sap-mobile-services-client/id1413653544) or [Android](https://play.google.com/store/apps/details?id=com.sap.mobileservices.client) device (If you are connecting to `AliCloud` accounts then you will need to brand your [custom MDK client](cp-mobile-dev-kit-build-client) by whitelisting custom domains as allowed domains restrictions that exist by default in App store clients.)
+- **Download and install:** **SAP Mobile Services Client** on your [iOS](https://apps.apple.com/us/app/sap-mobile-services-client/id1413653544) or [Android](https://play.google.com/store/apps/details?id=com.sap.mobileservices.client) device (If you are connecting to `AliCloud` accounts then you will need to brand your [custom MDK client](cp-mobile-dev-kit-build-client) by allowing custom domains.)

 ## Details
 ### You will learn
   - How to create an MDK sample app using a template in SAP Business Application Studio
   - How to deploy an MDK app to Mobile Services and run it in mobile client
-  - How to deploy an MDK app to Cloud Platform and run it as a Web application
+  - How to deploy an MDK app to Cloud Foundry and run it as a Web application

 ---